 The slow shift onlineNon-food products, such as travel services, fashion and beauty goods as well as consumer electronics account for the lion’s share of e-commerce spending in Japan.
 Since the busy lifestyle of many of the country’s citizens demands efficiency in both professional and private life, online grocery experiences, including smooth, tailor-made door-to-door delivery provided by highly developed distribution channels, are emerging.
 Large companies such as Aeon, Ito Yokado, and Seiyu are among the most well-known supermarkets offering their services online.

 Nonetheless, Japanese consumers are reluctant to fully shift their purchases online.
-Physical stores remain, in particular, the preferred procurement channel for foodstuff and daily goods.
+Physical stores remain the preferred procurement channels for daily necessities, in particular for foodstuff.